elm-messenger/messenger-docs/docs/helloworld/getstart.md

 First, determine the `UserData` and `SceneMsg`, which respectively represent the data that can be accessed or modified at any time and the message to be sent to the scene when switching scenes.

 Next, prepare `userConfig` and a list containing all the scenes as inputs.
-The `userConfig` is a record that includes the basic configurations needed by the main function.
+The `userConfig` is a record that includes the basic configurations needed by Messenger core.
 This is automatically wrapped in `Main.elm`, so only the options in `MainConfig.elm` need to be modified.

 An initial global data is also needed, but it is not necessary to provide the full global data.
 Instead, users only need to provide a subset that does not include any Messenger internal data.